alexshaulskyi/personell_manager/README.md

 ## Description

-Anyone can register and then create a property.
-Users can only access and see their own property.
-After registration it is possible to add rooms, cleaning types and create employees accounts, which they will use to log in.
+Anyone can register a user and then create a property.

-## Achieved goals

-* CRUD operations related to rooms, employees and cleanings are performed via AJAX calls.
-* Modification of rooms, employees and cleanings data is IN-PLACE edit based.

 ## Released updates: